-- o Interface the ocean model with data assimilation systems. - Generate re-start and diagnostic files in a flexible manner. - Design and documentation.
-To meet quality assurance requirements, it is highly desirable that the model: - Has a clear design. - o Has a well-chosen modularity. - 200 o Is easily readable. - Is written in a familiar language (such as Fortran90 or Python). - o Has a users' guide and a developers' guide. - o Can be further developed without excessive effort. - Sustained support.
-The model needs to be sustainably supported by a lead agency, a consortium of agencies, a committed user community or a combination of the above.
-This support should aim to ensure that: - o The model's formulation is improved as the state of the art evolves. - Novel improvements are documented in peer reviewed publications. - o The code documentation is openly available and kept up to date. - The code is openly accessible or made available subject to "legal" agreement (which might include, e.g., a commitment by a new user to contribute to further developments and testing of source code). - New users are supported by instructions for setting up relatively simple configurations which can easily be compiled, run and outputs checked. - New releases of the code are properly version controlled. - o The methods by which the code is verified are described in its documentation. - o The results from standard test cases are made publicly available (an aspiration at this stage).
+- The code is openly accessible or made available subject to "legal" agreement (which might include, e.g., a commitment by a new user to contribute to further developments and testing of source code). - New users are supported by instructions for setting up relatively simple configurations which can easily be compiled, run and outputs checked. - New releases of the code are properly version controlled. - The methods by which the code is verified are described in its documentation. - The results from standard test cases are made publicly available (an aspiration at this stage).